opendocsg/slw-judgments-backfill/2018_SGHC_242/report.md

 19     In _Viet Hai Petroleum_ , the successful plaintiff was agreeable to a stay on condition that the defendants pay a certain sum (comprising more than half of the claim) into court pending an appeal by the defendants to the Court of Appeal.

-20     In _Turf Club Auto Emporium Pte Ltd and others v Yeo Boong Hua and others_ [2017] 2 SLR 12 at [199], Sundaresh Menon CJ granted a stay of execution pending an appeal to the Court of Appeal where the appellants had offered to make payment of a sum awarded by the court below to the respondents either into court or to the solicitors of the respondents to be held by them as security for the sum awarded pending the outcome of the appeals.
+20     In _Turf Club Auto Emporium Pte Ltd and others v Yeo Boong Hua and others_ <span class="citation">[2017] 2 SLR 12</span> at [199], Sundaresh Menon CJ granted a stay of execution pending an appeal to the Court of Appeal where the appellants had offered to make payment of a sum awarded by the court below to the respondents either into court or to the solicitors of the respondents to be held by them as security for the sum awarded pending the outcome of the appeals.
 Two reasons were given:

  (a) The substantive appeals had been heard and judgment would be released in due course; and